DuskEagle/docs/v2.2/topology-patterns.md

 #### Replicas and leaseholders

+- Rows with the `West` partition will have the leaseholder in the `West` datacenter.
-- rows with the West partition will have the leaseholder in the West DC, the East partition in the East DC1
+- Rows with the `East` partition will have the leaseholder in the `East1` datacenter.
-- the 3 replicas will be evenly distributed among the three datacenters
+- The 3 replicas will be evenly distributed among the three datacenters.

 #### Availability expectations

-- Can survive a single datacenter failure
+- The cluster can survive a single datacenter failure.

 #### Performance expectations

-- The reader can expect to have a couple of ms response time.
+- The reader can expect to have a couple of milliseconds response time.
-- The East writers can expect to have 5ms response time.
+- The `East` writers can expect to have a 5ms response time.
-- The West writers can expect to have 60ms response time.
+- The `West` writers can expect to have a 60ms response time.

 #### Application expectations

-- West App servers connect to the West CockroachDB nodes
+- West `App` servers connect to the `West` CockroachDB nodes
-- East App servers connect to the East1 CockroachDB nodes
+- East `App` servers connect to the `East1` CockroachDB nodes

 #### CockroachDB configuration